Dense, fudgy and deliciously chocolatey, this gluten-free brownie cake is a treat that the whole family can enjoy!

-My approach to Pesach baking has always been to avoid the ‘traditional’ Pesach recipes – which tend to replace flour with things like potato starch and matza meal, and have a unique and identifiable ‘Pesach flavour’ – and instead to find recipes which are just inherently kosher for Pesach.
+Instead I like to use recipes which are just inherently kosher for Pesach.
 There are enough gluten-free and Paleo recipes kicking about these days that it really isn’t too hard to come up with something suitable.

-The main problem was that it had just TOO MUCH BUTTER.
+The main problem was that it had just too much butter.
 Way too much.
 When I took the brownies out of the oven, molten butter was bubbling up at the sides of the tin.
-Bleurgh.
-After it had cooled, most of the butter absorbed back into the brownies, giving a claggy texture and greasy mouthfeel.
-Ugh.
+After it had cooled, most of the butter had absorbed back into the brownies, giving a claggy texture and greasy mouthfeel.
+Yuk.

 However, the flavour of the flourless chocolate brownies – darkly chocolately, slightly nutty and not too sweet, was great, so rather than abandon the recipe altogether, I tweaked and adjusted and gave it another go.
-The version below was a HUGE improvement on the original, contains only about half the butter, and is frankly delicious.
+My tweaked version was a huge improvement on the original, contains only about half the butter, and is frankly delicious.

 - 1 tsp vanilla essence